madpin/cellmage/docs/source/jira_integration.md

 %jira PROJECT-123

 # Then ask the LLM about it
+# The %%llm magic starts a new cell in Jupyter notebooks
 %%llm
 Given the Jira ticket above, what are the key requirements I need to implement?
 ```